Shrinidhikulkarni7/Docker-basics/README.md

 Would keep on adding many things whenever i get time.

-This just covers a basic way to host a hello world program using docker. (it is extremely basic) For the beginners you can learn how basics of it work.
+This just covers a basic way to host a webpage using docker.
+For the beginners you can learn how basics of it work.

 And for those who already know it,i would love if you can contribute to it ( with detailed explanation to target beginners)